All Episodes

 You don't do that anymore.

-Isn't it ironic that poverty actually fell faster in the fifties before the advent of the modern welfare state, which for practical means and purposes started with Lyndon Johnson and the started with Roosevelt, to be honest, but obviously it was ac exacerbated by Lyndon Johnson, the Great Society in 1964, and six and a half trillion dollars later, poverty rate is about the same as when it started.
+Isn't it ironic that poverty actually fell faster in the 50s before the advent of the modern welfare state, which for practical means and purposes started with Lyndon Johnson and the started with Roosevelt, to be honest, but obviously it was exacerbated by Lyndon Johnson, the Great Society in 1964.

 The welfare state has done a great job of subsidizing poverty.

-It hasn't eliminated it by moving people to work, notwithstanding Welfare reform that many people are dragging their feet on.
+It hasn't eliminated it by moving people to work, notwithstanding welfare reform that many people are dragging their feet on.

-Whether it's North Minneapolis or your neighborhood in LA or New York or Miami or any place else you can remember, you can remember these places that were safe in the old days.
+You can remember, you can remember these places that were safe in the old days.

 There was that cultural taboo on crime.